About MeasuringWorth

 Jeremy Atack, Vanderbilt University

-Stephen Broadberry, London School of Economics
+Stephen Broadberry, University of Oxford

 Louis Cain, Loyola University Chicago